 All that time at home has led to a renaissance of kitchen table crafts.
 Of late, we’ve been noting—and admiring—a new crop of papier mâché in pale sculptural forms that echo ceramic vessels and pricey plaster lighting.
 Made from little more than recycled paper and a paste of flour and water, these designs are eco-friendly and, in many cases, easy to make yourself.
 Here are some of our favorites.

-Lighting posts for more of our discoveries, including The Master of Plaster: Stephen Antonson’s Sculptural Lighting
+Browse our Lighting posts for more of our discoveries, including The Master of Plaster: Stephen Antonson’s Sculptural Lighting

 Frequently asked questions